postplayhouse/jekyll.postplayhouse.com/drafts/2015-06-03-spotlight-lori-berg.md

 # image: /images/2015/lori-berg.jpg
 ---

-<div class="preface">Lori Berg is the director for our first production of the summer, <em>The Best Little Whorehouse in Texas</em>.
+<div class="preface">Lori Berg is the co-director for our first production of the summer, <em>The Best Little Whorehouse in Texas</em>.
 She is thoroughly enjoying her first Post Playhouse experience and tells us a little bit about it and about herself as well.</div>

 ---